avatao/avatao-blog/_drafts/2016-9-13-Interview-Mateusz-Jurczyk.md

 author_name: "Gabor Pek"
 author_web: "http://www.crysys.hu/~pek/"
 ---
-TODO:
-We are more than happy to welcome [Mateusz Jurczyk (aka "j00ru")](http://j00ru.vexillium.org/), (also [on Twitter](https://twitter.com/j00ru)) in our security expert series.
-If we talk about low-level kernel reversing ...
-He won [Pwnie awards 3 times and were nominated 6 times](http://pwnies.com/) in various categories and being one of the key members of the Dragon Sector CTF team.
+We are more than happy to welcome [Mateusz Jurczyk (aka "j00ru")](http://j00ru.vexillium.org/), (also [on Twitter](https://twitter.com/j00ru)) as the second security expert on our blog.
+When talking about low-level Windows kernel security, we are unable to avoid his name.
+He won [Pwnie awards 3 times and were nominated 6 times](http://pwnies.com/) in various categories.
+He is one of the key members of the Dragon Sector CTF team which became the best team in the world in 2014 on [CTF time](https://ctftime.org).

 Here is his story.
 <!--excerpt-->